CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/ACL.md

 ## nv show acl \<acl-id\> rule \<rule-id\> match ip source-port \<ip-port-id\>

-Shows source port matches for the ACL rule specified.
+Shows the match criteria for a specific port for the specified ACL rule.

 ### Command Syntax